Skip to content

 -> assay active

--> public redacted
+-> public reviewed

--> public full redacted
+-> public full

 -> archived

-Collections let Protean reason about groups, not just individual candidates.
-They are where runtime output becomes reviewable research: candidate families, evidence traces, assay readiness, provenance commitments, and commercialization context held together without exposing private payloads.
+Collections let the runtime reason about groups, not just individual candidates.
+They bind candidate families, evidence traces, assay readiness, Ledger records, and review state without exposing private payloads.
+Collections support wet-lab batch planning, failure-memory studies, exploration branches, and public proof surfaces.

 python3 pipelines/collection_system.py --build